 Headquarters: Phoenix, AZ

 Ezra Arthur only has two belts (they are primarily known for their wallet manufacturing), but both options are highly customizable.
 You get to pick your leather color, width, length, and buckle finish.
 Everything is made from high-quality leather, too.

 The O-ring is a popular cinching technique for several belts and creates a stylish look that works well for both men and women, and the Anchorage belt from SWEETTRADE is far and away one of the coolest options out there for this style.

-We spoke with the founder who said he loves making his belts in the USA because of the control he has over his raw materials.
+We spoke with the founder, who said he loves making his belts in the USA because of his control over his raw materials.
 “I know that my raw goods come from small independent companies that also do business here with a good work environment.
 It just so that it happens to be not that difficult and affordable (my opinion) to design/source/make my products in the U.S.” When we asked him what his customers love most about his belts, he pointed at the “aesthetic difference” and attention to detail – “don’t get lost by following the crowd,” he says.
 We think that’s pretty darn good advice.

-Range Leather Co. doesn’t offer a ton of belts, but the ones they do make are darn good.
+Range Leather Co. doesn’t offer a ton of belts, but the ones they make are darn good.
 Check out the Windom Belt – handcrafted from 8oz Horween Latigo leather.